FREEproject-OSS/FREEproject-OS/README.md

 The Python-powered open source operating system by FREEproject.

 ## Before following instructions
-Please make sure that you have the following before following instructions below.
+Please make sure that you have the following before following instructions below:

 1. You have a bootable copy of FREEproject OS that is in use.
 2. You are in the `/home/pi/.devbuild` directory.